 I have blundered my way through most of my life until I learnt about Aspergers Syndrome in 2008 leading to a diagnosis in 2009.
 That day, March 3rd was the best day of my life.
 Seriously.
 It was a licence to finally accept me for who I am and to embark on a journey to find my true self.

-But those words emblazoned on the computer screen of that night when I first saw the words Aspergers Syndrome have never left my memory.
-As I sit here the movie is replaying again like the vivid first time I encountered them.
+But those words emblazoned on the computer screen of that night when I first saw the term Asperger Syndrome has never left my memory.
+As I sit here, the movie is replaying again like the vivid first time I encountered them.
 They were tangible, I felt I could just reach out and touch the very essence of who I was.
 I had an answer and a meaning to my existence.
 I wasn’t broken, just neurologically different.

 Finally I could stop hurting myself, blaming myself for not fitting in.
 I didn’t need to fit in; I just needed to find my tribe.
 And that I did.